quicwg/base-drafts/draft-ietf-quic-transport.md

 ({{!IPv4=RFC0791}}), the DF bit MUST be set if possible, to prevent fragmentation on the path.

-QUIC sometimes requires datagrams to be larger than a minimum size; see
+QUIC sometimes requires datagrams to be no smaller than a certain size; see
 {{version-negotiation}} as an example.
 However, the size of a datagram is not authenticated.
 That is, if an endpoint receives a datagram of a certain size, it cannot know that the sender sent the datagram at the same size.
 Therefore, an